musicslayer/makefile_cpp/README.md

 This makefile assumes a few things about the folder structure of your project:
 - All cpp files are in a folder called "src".
 They may be in subfolders.
 - All h files are in a folder called "include".
 They may be in subfolders.
-- Files ".clang-format" and ".clang-tidy" are present.
+- Files ".clang-format" and ".clang-tidy" are present in the base folder.

-In addtion, the files generated while building will adhere to the following structure:
+In addition, the files generated while building will adhere to the following structure:
 - All built files will be contained in a folder called "output".
 - Inside "output", a subfolder will be created based on the OS and architecture you are building on.
 - Inside the above subfolder, there are two additional subfolders: